viktorsmari/viktorsmari.github.io/_posts/2019-07-14-github-pages-vs-wordpress.md

 title: Wordpress vs Github Pages
 ---

-**Wordpress** is a blog CMS that reads and saves data into an SQL database, making it a target for [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
+[Wordpress](https://en.wikipedia.org/wiki/WordPress) is a CMS (from 2003) that reads and saves data into an SQL database, making it a target for [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).

 **Github Pages** is a hosting solution, that only hosts **Static websites** which do not use an SQL database.